ezoer-elementure/owl/doc/reference/templates.md

 here: the `Node` component uses itself as a subcomponent.

 **Important note:** Owl needs to properly set the namespace for each svg elements.
-Since Owl compile each template separately, it is not able to determine easily if a template is supposed to be included in a svg namespace or not.
+Since Owl compiles each template separately, it is not able to determine easily if a template is supposed to be included in a svg namespace or not.
 Therefore, Owl depends on a heuristic: if a tag is either `svg`, `g` or `path`, then it will be considered as svg.
-In practice, this means that each component or each sub templates (included with `t-call`) should have one of these tag as root tag.
+In practice, this means that each component or each sub templates (included with `t-call`) should have one of these tags as a root tag.

 ## Restrictions

-Note that Owl templates forbid the use of tag and or attributes starting with the `block-` string.
+Note that Owl templates forbid the use of tags and or attributes starting with `block-`.
 This restriction prevents name collision with the internal code of Owl.

 ```xml
 <div><block-1>this will not be accepted by Owl</block-1></div>